zcrayman/tut-data/2/README.ftl.md

 ![The Persistence Domain](../images/life-preserver-zoom-in-on-empty-persistence-domain.png)

-In that domain you have a representation of 'MenuItem' optimised for persistence that is contained in the Domain sub-domain:
+In that domain you have a representation of `MenuItem` optimised for persistence that is contained in the Domain sub-domain:

 ![The Persistence Domain's Domain sub-domain](../images/life-preserver-zoom-in-on-empty-persistence-domain.png)

-In order for the Core Domain to send events to the Persistence Domain, you have a Services sub-domain also provided in the Persistence domain:
+In order for the Core Domain to send events to the Persistence Domain, you also have a Services sub-domain provided in the Persistence domain:

 TODO Another Life Preserver.